 A person who received SSI benefits in 2008 lives on \$637.00 a month; yet, in Fairfax, Virginia average monthly rents exceed \$1000.00.
 Recent major cuts to state and local funding have exacerbated an already severe shortage of subsidized housing and the number of ill and needy people with nowhere to go is a national disgrace.
+A recent study from the University of Pennsylvania proved that it costs society no more to house and treat an ill individual than it does to leave him or her untreated or inadequately treated and on the streets or in jail.
+TBF intends to replace such conditions with safe and stable housing.

-A recent study from the University of rights: The remainder of TBF's resources will be devoted to alleviating the many challenges that adversely affect people with brain-based disorders.
+Supporting health care needs; social integration; day care and employment opportunities; legal services; and, promoting human rights: The remainder of TBF's resources will be devoted to alleviating the many challenges that adversely affect people with brain-based disorders.
 The need for adequate counseling and pharmacological treatment for psychological disorders and adequate and effective treatment for other healthcare needs such as dental care is pervasive.
 One recent study demonstrates that, over a three year period, the cost of one group of antipsychotic medications increased 192 percent.